 Here’s what you need to know about automatic sprinkler systems that can provide more insight into how to handle the water after the fire.

-First thing to know – when a sprinkler system kicks in to control the spread of a fire, it doesn’t spray water all over the building.
-A sprinkler’s job is to prevent fire from spreading and causing more damage which means it kicks into gear during the “flashover stage” of a fire – when it is moving from the “growing” stage to the final stage of a fully developed fire.
-Commercial sprinkler systems are meant to address a specific area of a fire – preventing the spread.
+When a sprinkler system kicks in to stop the spread of a fire, it will not start and spray water in all areas of the building.
+The sprinkler’s job is to prevent the fire from spreading and causing more damage to unaffected areas.
+This means the sprinkler system is triggered when the fire is in it’s “flashover stage”, when it’s moving from growing into a final stage of a fully developed fire.

 What to Expect from a Sprinkler System

 When a sprinkler system is used, there will be some water damage that happens.
 Any water that is sprayed indoors can lead to water problems that will require a professional water damage restoration team to dry out the area and repair any damage.